Installation on Amazon Web Services via EKS

 Step 6 - Configure authentication

 Out-of-the-box, CAST Imaging is configured to use Local Authentication via a simple username/password system.
-Default login credentials are provided (admin/admin
+Default login credentials are provided (admin/admin) with the global ADMIN profile so that installation can be set up initially.

 CAST recommends configuring CAST Imaging to use your enterprise authentication system such as LDAP or SAML Single Sign-on instead before you start to onboard applications.
 See Authentication for more information.